gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 harder to leak secrets though CI/CD, but those workflows exist there only as an accident of history, not because that's the best place for them.

-Even if we *don't* separate our worklws and trooling out into a separate repo, we should definitely think about a common pattern we can use to make sure that everyone takes a consistent approach.
+Even if we *don't* separate our workflows and tooling out into a separate repo, we should definitely think about a common pattern we can use to make sure that everyone takes a consistent approach.

 #### Separate CI, Delivery and test resources

-Each resource should have exactly one purpose, so that changing it has no unforeseen consquences.
+Each resource should have exactly one purpose, so that changing it has no unforeseen consequences.

 #### CI/CD Overlap